 We will start by looking at the concept of rights and specifically the different forms of right identified by the legal theorist W.H.
 Hohfeld, the axiom of correlativity, and the two main philosophical theories about the nature of rights: the choice and the interest theory.
 We will then examine issues relating to the strength of moral rights and their role within a moral theory, such as conflicts of rights, the relation of rights to utility and/or other values.
 The second part of the module will look at the content of rights, and specifically contested types of rights (e.g. socio-economic human rights, human rights against social deprivation) or rightholders (e.g. non-human animals, future generations, and groups).

 Assessment:

-2 Essays (one mid-term, one at the end of module) 50%: 1 Examination (end of module) 50%.
+1 Essays (end of module) 50%: 1 Examination (end of module) 50%.

 Recommended Reading List: